shravangajula/Certification-Updates/daily_updates.md

 - Described Azure Data Lake Storage Gen2's role in analytical processing stages.
 - Discussed common use cases of Azure Data Lake Storage Gen2 in analytical workloads.
 - Completed a Knowledge check
-- Started working on a Azure Synapse Analytics.
+- Started working on Azure Synapse Analytics.

 ## May 10, 2024
 - Identified the business problems that Azure Synapse Analytics addresses.